Barcoding Invariants and Their Comparison: Barcoding invariants and their comparison

 Recall from Corollary \ref{corollary:comparingbarcodelike} that, when $\cC\subseteq \cD$, the collection of $\cC$-barcoding-equivalent invariants on $\cD$ does not contain any pair of invariants where one strictly refines the other.
-We take this further by establishing that any $\cC$-barcording-equivalent invariants have equivalent discriminating power in the sense that they have the isomorphic kernel.
+We take this further as follows.
+For each pair of $\cC$-barcoding-equivalent invariants, we establish a concrete and special isomorphism, called a \emph{transfer isomorphism}, between their kernels.
+In particular, using the transfer isomorphism, given any pair of persistence modules that are not distinguishable via an invariant $f$ but are via another invariant $g$, one can immediately generate another pair of persistence modules that are so via $f$, but not via $g$.

 Given two $\cC$-barcoding invariants $f,g: \ksp(\cD) \rightarrow \ksp(\cC)$, suppose that there exists $x \in \ker f$ such that $x \not\in \ker g$ (and thus\ $f \not\gtrsim g$).
 Then, since $g(x) \in \ksp(\cC)$, we have $f(g(x)) = g(x)$ and $g(g(x)) = g(x)$ (cf.\ Remark~\ref{remark:doubleapply}).
 Hence, for $y := x - g(x)$, we have